Direct Estimation of Parameters in ODE Models Using WENDy: Weak-form Estimation of Nonlinear Dynamics: Weak form Estimation of Nonlinear Dynamics (WENDy)

 \subsubsection{Minimum radius selection}

 In \eqref{eqn:eThetabeps}, it is clear that reducing the numerical integration errors $\ebf_{\text{int}}$ will improve the estimate accuracy.
-However, there will be an $m_t$ value above which the errors will be dominated by the noise.
+Figure \ref{noise_err_tradeoff} illustrates for the Logistic Growth model how the relative error changes as a function of test function radius $m_t$ (for different noise levels).
+As the radius increases, the error becomee dominated by the measurement noise.
 To establish a lower bound $\underline{m}_t$ on the test function radius $m_t$, we create an estimate for the integration error which works for any of the $d$ variables in a model.
 To promote clarity, we will let $u$ be any of the $d$ variables for the remainder of this section.
 However, it is important to note the the final $\widehat{\ebf}_\text{rms}$ sums over all $d$ variables.

 We now consider the $k$-th element of $\ebf_\text{int}$

 where $\Delta t =T/M$ for a uniform timegrid $\tbf=(0,\Delta t, 2\Delta t,\ldots,M\Delta t)$ with overall length $T$.
 We also note that the biggest benefit of this approach is that $\ebf_\text{int}$ does not explicitly depend upon $\wstar$.